Dynamics on flag manifolds: domains of proper discontinuity and cocompactness: Some topological dynamics

 We say that the action of $\Ga$ is {\em expanding} at a compact $\Ga$-invariant {\em subset} $E\subset Z$ if it is expanding at all points $z\in E$. \end{dfn}

-In this paper we will also need the following more general notion of {\em partial expansion}.
+\begin{rem} If the action $\Ga\acts Z$ is expanding at $E$, then it is {\em arbitrarily strongly} expanding there, i.e.\ for every point $z\in E$ exist a sequence $(\ga_n)$ in $\Ga$ and a sequence of (shrinking) neighborhoods $U_n$ of $z$ such that the $\ga_n|_{U_n}$ are uniformly expanding with expansion factors $c_n\to+\infty$.
+This follows directly from the definition by iterating locally expanding elements.
+Note that, as a consequence, the action is expanding at $E$ also with respect to any bilipschitz equivalent metric on $Z$. \end{rem} We will need the following more general notion of {\em partial expansion}.
 We suppose that the action $\Ga\acts Z$ has the following structure: There is a $\Ga$-invariant compact subset $E\subset Z$ and a continuous map $\pi: E\to\La$ onto a compact topological space $\La$ (e.g.\ a fiber bundle), such that the restricted action $\Ga\acts E$ is fiber preserving, i.e.\ it descends to a continuous action $\Ga\acts\La$.
 We set $E_{\la}:=\pi^{-1}(\la)$.